-Basic financial liabilities, including trade and other creditors that are classified as debt are initially recognised at transaction price unless the arrangement constitutes a financing transaction, where the debt instrument is measured at the present value of the future payments discounted at a market rate of interest.
+Basic financial liabilities, including trade and other creditors that are classified as debt are initially recognised at transaction price.

 Debt instruments are subsequently carried at amortised cost, using the effective interest rate method.
 Trade creditors are obligations to pay for goods or services that have been acquired in the ordinary course of business from suppliers.
 Trade creditors are recognised initially at transaction price and subsequently measured at amortised cost using the effective interest method.